Want to build the ultimate DIY kayak trolling motor mount easily?

-- Can be pushed all together and fixed with PVC plumbing glue.
+- It can be pushed all together and fixed with PVC plumbing glue.

-I purchased the Watersnake Venom SXW 34LB 26" shaft and built a motor mount frame from PVC connectors and schedule 40 PVC pipe (it is thicker than the standard PVC pipe) for my Hobie Tandem Island
+I purchased the Watersnake Venom SXW 34LB 26" shaft and built a motor mount frame from PVC connectors, and schedule 40 PVC pipes (it is thicker than the standard PVC pipe) for my Hobie Tandem Island

 What parts have we used to make the Kayak mount?